-I recently finished Thom Rainer’s book, Autopsy of a Deceased Church, and sent a book review to the Southwestern Journal of Theology for publication (if they don’t publish it, I will post it on here).
+After finishing Thom Rainer’s book, Autopsy of a Deceased Church, I submitted a book review to the Southwestern Journal of Theology for publication (they declined to publish it, so I published it here).
 As I read the work, one thing kept coming to mind: pride.
 Everything that the deceased church underwent can be attributed to pride.

 Scripture says much about pride, both good and bad.
 Pride in God and all he does is encouraged and rewarded.
 Pride in oneself and what one possesses or achieves is condemned and judged.
 Pride is a sinful choice.
 Pride has severe consequences.
 Pride, nevertheless, can be completely forgiven.

 As I thought about the nature of pride, I wrestled between two metaphors: pride as a disease or pride as a choice.
 The idea of pride as a disease is a captivating idea.
 Diseases destroy and kill; similarly, sin destroys and kills.
 However, often diseases or illnesses come upon us without us doing anything.
 Sin is not something that we catch, it is something we do, and thus we are all guilty of our sins.

 But Hezekiah gave no return for the benefit he received, because his heart was proud; therefore wrath came on him and on Judah and Jerusalem.
 However, Hezekiah humbled the pride of his heart, both he and the inhabitants of Jerusalem, so that the wrath of the LORD did not come on them in the days of Hezekiah.